 Looking at the R&D documentation process can initially seem overwhelming, but don’t fret!
-Taxpayers do not need to track every single task every single employee completes.
+Taxpayers do not need to track every single task that every single employee completes.
 Our goal is to avoid overwhelming the team, while still compiling strong evidence to support the credit claim in the event of an audit.

 R&D Tax Credit Documentation Requirements